ABarancewicz/Introduction_to_ML/README.md

 The first step to accessing github via the command line is to [install git](https://docs.gitlab.com/ee/topics/git/how_to_install_git/index.html).
 Once git is installed you need to link your computer to your github account.
 You can do that by following the 'Configure Git' steps in [this Gitlab article](https://docs.gitlab.com/ee/gitlab-basics/start-using-git.html)
-/(Gitlab is an alternative to Github, although uses the same steps).
+(Gitlab is an alternative to Github, although uses the same steps).
 Next you need to [set up an SSH key and connect it to Github](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/about-ssh) so that your computer is authenticated when you try to access repositories.

 #### Using git <a name="use_git"></a>